 1 tsp. curry powder

-1 lb west indian pumpkin, Calabaza, cut into 1 inch cubes
+1 lb. west Indian pumpkin, Calabaza, cut into 1 inch cubes (Musquée de Provence, Butternut, Buttercup)

 1 large garlic clove, crushed

-1. Heat oil and butter in a heavy large saucepan.
-Add the bacon, onion and green pepper and cook stirring from time to time until onion is tender but not browned.
+2. Add the oil to the remaining bacon fat.
+Sauté the onion and green pepper in it, stirring from time to time until the onion is translucent but not browned.

-3. Add the cloves, tomatoes, pumpkin, salt and pepper; stir to mix.
+4. Add the cloves, tomatoes, pumpkin, bacon, salt and pepper; stir to mix.
 Cover and cook on the lowest possible heat, stirring occasionally to prevent from burning.

-4. When the pumpkin is very tender and almost reduced to a puree, stir in garlic and cook uncovered for a minute or 2 longer.
+5. When the pumpkin is very tender and almost reduced to a puree after about an hour, stir in the garlic and cook uncovered for a minute or 2 longer.

 No comments: